Get over 4 P's, marketers are now working on 4 E's

-Consumers are influential to experiences of the influencers.
+Consumers are influential to the experiences of the influencers.
 For example, Philips Air Fryer roped in Sanjay Thumma who is known for his cookery show VahChef on YouTube.
-Philips started a six-month long campaign called as "Philips SuperChef" which managed to get consumer's interest towards Air Fryers.
+Philips started a six-month-long campaign called "Philips SuperChef" which managed to get consumer's interest in Air Fryers.

-The whole paradigm shift in the marketing mix is because the market has changed rapidly and consumers are in the forefront of this change.
+The whole paradigm shift in the marketing mix is because the market has changed rapidly and consumers are at the forefront of this change.